NathanielRand/react-portfolio/README.md

-# BudgetFYI
+# Portfolio

-## A simple budgeting web application built in React
+## A portfolio web application built in React

 ### By Nathaniel Rand